shamilkhedgikar/shamilkhedgikar.github.io/src/content/timeline/2015-spadelhi.md

 ---
 title: SPA Delhi
-role: Bachelor of Physical Planning
+role: Bachelor of Urban and Regional Planning
 organization: School of Planning and Architecture Delhi
 category: Education
 period: 2011-2015